KOST: HD programming

-KOST-HD3 is soft adult contemporary "103.5 The Breeze."

 From November 2013 until February 2015, KOST's HD3 signal relayed the syndicated Christian contemporary hit radio station Air1.
 In early February, the station's HD3 signal went dark and the Air1 feed moved to a subchannel on co-owned KHHT (92.3 FM).
-The HD3 signal returned in November 2018.
+The HD3 signal returned in November 2018, however, it is no longer operating.

 Translators and booster

 KOST is rebroadcast on the following translator and repeater stations:

 Awards

 In 2007, the station was nominated for an "Adult Contemporary Station of The Year" award for the top 25 radio markets by Radio & Records magazine.